72nd/nocopy-cli/README.md

 A number of nocopy-cli's operation consist of reading or writing from/to a file.
 Currently [YAML](https://en.wikipedia.org/wiki/YAML), [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) and [JSON](https://en.wikipedia.org/wiki/JSON) are supported ether as file (defined using the `-i/--input` respective `-o/--output` flags) as well as piping the data per stdin/stdout.
 The application tries to determine the format based on the file extension.
 Otherwise YAML will be used.
 Use the `-f/--format` flag to specify the format.

+In addition data can be saved as Excel's xlsx format.
+The import of such files is currently not implemented.
+Use the CSV export of your spreadsheet software to create a applicable input file.

 ## Usage

 For the examples we assume our database contains the table `persons` with the following schema:

 ```
 id		integer		<- Given by NocoDB
 nullable 	false		<- "
 readOnly 	true		<- "
 name		string